What Is a “Muffin Top” and How Do I Get Rid of It?

 Alas, they’re not talking about perfectly-crusty top of a blueberry muffin or pumpkin muffin.

-More likely, the “muffin top” in question is a common problem area around the midsection and includes what many people refer to as love handles.
+More likely, the “muffin top” in question is a common problem area around the midsection or waistline and includes what many people refer to as love handles.

-Here’s what causes this stubborn belly fat and what you can do to prevent it.
+Here’s what causes this stubborn belly fat to show and what you can do to prevent it.

 What Is a Muffin Top?